hungptit/algorithms/README.md

 # Introdution #

 This repository contains implementations for many popular algorithms using modern C++.
-Some commonly used algorithms are moved to src folder so I can reuse them in other projects.

 # FAQs #

+## How can I use core algorithms in my project? ##

+All core algorithms are in header files in **src** folder.
+We can reuse them in any project by including the header files.

 ## What is the coding style ##